 - Consolidating all your marketing channels (which will also verify their authenticity and help them rank for your brand name)

-With the latter goal in mind, ensure this page offers ways to continue buying journeys through your site.
-Add your social proof, main and secondary CTAs, etc. Using AI technology, you can also set up smart CTAs that will provide personalized help to your customers when they need it.
+With the latter goal, ensure this page offers ways to continue buying journeys through your site.
+Add your social proof, primary and secondary CTAs, etc. Using AI technology.
+You can also set up intelligent CTAs that will provide personalized help to your customers when needed.

 An additional benefit to this resource page is that it can enable you to organize your online presence more officially.
 Your potential customers will need at least 5 impressions of your brand to remember it.
 Having your multiple channels organized will help you achieve those impressions more easily.

-It is also a good idea to link to your major channels sitewide (i.e. from the footer).
+It is also a good idea to link to your significant channels sitewide (i.e., from the footer).
 This will help them rank higher for your brand name in Google as well as make them easier to find on the site: